What is Occupational Health Nursing?

 How do we contribute to your bottom line?

 Occupational Health Nurses know that a healthy workforce can mean healthy profits.
 Research has shown that employers who provide a positive working environment reap the benefits of enhanced production and decreased absenteeism.
-By working together with management, OHNs help workplace achieve a healthier bottom line.
+By working together with management, OHNs help workplaces achieve a healthier bottom line.
 An effective health and safety program results in:

 - Increased productivity and morale